-The Tampa Fire Marshal's Office through City Charter is responsible for the Investigation of Cause and Origin of fires and the mitigation of Arson Cases.
-The Fire Investigation Division investigates Arson Cases for the Fire Marshal in the City of Tampa.
-The Fire Investigation Division has five (5) Investigators, three (3) on 24-hourshifts and two (2) on a 40-hour work week.
-An Investigator is available any time of the day.
+The Tampa Fire Marshal's Office, through City Charter, is responsible for the investigation of cause and origin of fires and the mitigation of arson cases.
+The Fire Investigation Division investigates arson cases for the Fire Marshal in the City of Tampa.
+The Fire Investigation Division has five investigators: three on 24-hour shifts and two on a 40-hour work week.
+An investigator is available any time of the day.

-Fire Investigators for the City of Tampa are required to be State Certified Firefighters, State Certified Fire Safety Inspectors, and have attended the police academy.
-A Fire Investigator responds to all fires in the City of Tampa where the cause is arson, suspicious, undetermined or when there has been a death or serious injury in a fire.
-During a fire investigation the investigator is required to photograph the scene; collect evidence; interview witnesses, victims and owners.
+Fire investigators for the City of Tampa are required to be State Certified Firefighters, State Certified Fire Safety Inspectors, and must have attended the police academy.
+A fire investigator responds to all fires in the City of Tampa where the cause is arson, suspicious, undetermined or when there has been a death or serious injury in a fire.
+During a fire investigation the investigator is required to photograph the scene, collect evidence, and interview witnesses, victims and owners.

-The Investigators also perform after hour fire safety inspections and cite fire lane violations when needed.
+The investigators also perform after hours fire safety inspections and cite fire lane violations when needed.